Help Preserve this Upper Valley Gem!

-Join visiting families, friends and residents in activities focused on the lake and its environs.
-Volunteer for the greeter program, report adopt-a-lake hours, and help at an event.
+Join families, friends and residents in activities focused on the lake and its environs.
+Volunteer for the various programs, report adopt-a-lake hours, and help at an event.
 Learn to identify invasive species and maintain an ecologically-sound, environmentally-friendly waterfront.